Roar1827/Ryan-Clements/aboutme.md

 # Ryan Clements

 ## Summary
 I am an entrepreneur with a passion for learning and I thrive in a team environment.
 I am passionate about the management of software teams.
 Many great minds have been left perplexed trying to create a productive and happy software development team.
 I am constantly looking for examples of what works, as well as what doesn't.
-Currently I am helping implement a form of Agile Development with Innovasium.
-I am always reading.
+Currently I am making mobile games with [The Farm Ventures.](http://www.thefarmventures.com) I am always reading.

 ## Current Position

+**Founder** *The Farm Ventures (2016-Present)
+- Leading the team behind Off and Pacing, a mobile harness racing ownership simulation game that has already exceeded 2,000 users in beta testing.

-**Senior Developer** *Innovasium* (2015-Current)
+**Senior Developer** *Innovasium* (2015-2016)
 - Worked to define and implement a customized full stack framework based on Facebook's ReactJS, REDUX, and ImmutableJS on the frontend with a Ruby on Rails, Postgresql backend.
 - Introduced automated unit testing and continuous integration in our newest projects
 - Full stack development, from database schema design to front end CSS work and everything in between.